 "...This procedure it will be observed is adopted to keep four tracks in use.
 But the temporary Harlem bridge will be a twotrack structure.
 For a short distance below it, therefore, the four tracks are merged into two lateral ones, as shown In Fig. 2 (above).
-This leaves the scene unobstructed, and the viaduct can be built at this place without any special methods of construction...'
-Scientific American, April 28th 1894
+This leaves the scene unobstructed, and the viaduct can be built at this place without any special methods of construction..."

-"...The sequence of improvement provides, said, for a four-track ele said, for a four-track elevated level bridge over the Harlem River.
+"...The sequence of the improvement provides, as said, for a four-track elevated level bridge over the Harlem River.
 This in itself will be an innovation, and will be the only four-track bridge of this description in the world.
 To enable it to be built without interruption of traffic, a temporary viaduct with a draw-opening (left) has been erected to the westward.
-The draw-opening (left) has beer erected to the westward.
-The erected to the westward.
-Ine tracks will pass over this structure while the main bridge is being erected.
-The temporary draw of the hinged type, swung from horizontal to vertical position when pened is quite peculiar and opened, is quite peculiar, an in itself is an object o interest.. ntific American, April 28
+The tracks will pass over this structure while the main bridge is being erected.
+The temporary draw of the hinged type, swung from horizontal to vertical position when opened, is quite peculiar, and in itself is an object of interest..."